 The largest amphitheater of history is believed to be built between AD 72 and AD 80.
 The construction has begun under the reign of Vespasian, the Roman Emperor.
 He could not see this major project of his era finished as he passed away one year before the inauguration of Colosseum, in AD 79.

 Colosseum was mainly built to host the gladiatorial contests, although some other events like animal hunts, executions, and theaters were also held in it.
-Later and during medieval era the colosseum was used for purposes such as housing and workshops.
+Later and during the medieval era, the colosseum was used for purposes such as housing and workshops.
 It also was used as a fortress for a period of time.

-Built mainly of Travertine and concrete, the architectural style used in Colosseum is such charming that some of the damages it has seen was due to stone robberies.
+Built mainly of Travertine and concrete, the architectural style used in Colosseum is such charming that some of the damages it has seen were due to stone robberies.
 Colosseum was also damaged by some earthquakes during its age of around two thousand years.